aejolene/maacgis/README.md

 ![**Rapid Response Tool (demonstration)**](./disastermap.jpg)
 *From Smith et al. 2017, Using the Digital Index of North American Archaeology for Rapid Disaster Response and Reporting*

-This is a demonstration mobile app created for the Keeping History Above Water conference in Annapolis, MD (2017).
+Pictured above is a demonstration mobile app created for the Keeping History Above Water conference in Annapolis, MD (2017).
 The accompanying paper, ["Using the Digital Index of North American Archaeology for Rapid Disaster Response and Reporting,"](https://github.com/aejolene/disastermap) is available online, along with the code for the map (Smith et al. 2017).
 The authors demonstrate how archaeology data available at a safe, public scale can be used to create a tool to quickly connect agency responders with SHPO staff, using a presence/absence map that works on mobile devices.

 [Explore the Interactive Disaster Response Demo Map](https://aejolene.github.io/disastermap/)